 Did Our Ancestors Wash Their Food?
 7

 Humans have not always known that microorganisms were the true cause of disease.
-Our ancestry did, however, learn from our humble beginnings that eating certain foods would make us ill.
-Human beings developed hygiene practices since the dawn of time; we began by defecating away from where we lived (mainly because it smelled horrible.)
-Neanderthals groomed themselves and even produced soap after fire was invented.
-We even eventually buried our dead as both a spiritual and hygienic practice to protect us from disease.
+Our ancestry did, however, learn right after our expulsion from the Garden of Eden that eating certain foods would make us ill.
+Human developed hygiene practices over time; we began by defecating away from where we lived (mainly because it smelled horrible.)
+Ancient humans groomed themselves and even produced soap after fire was invented.
+Humans eventually buried our dead at first as a spiritual practice and later we buried our dead in coffins encased in concrete for hygienic purposes.

 But did our ancestors clean / cook their plant matter before consuming?
-Research has shown that even Neanderthals prepped starchy foods like tubers and roasted them over a fire before consuming.
+Research has shown that even ancient humans prepped starchy foods like tubers by washing them and roasted them over a fire before consuming.
 Why might you ask?
 Because cooked starch tastes a lot better consumed than cold starch, even our ancestors knew that.
-Neanderthals were excellent hunters and carnivores, but they did not have a sophisticated, varied diet compared to Homo sapiens.
-8 9 10
+However, ancient man were excellent hunters and carnivores, but they did not always have a sophisticated, varied diet.8 9 10

 Even If Our Ancestors Consumed Soil Rich in HSO’s, Modern Day Soil Is In No Way Similar